HMaxF/generate-small-prime-number/README.md

 ```

 In my Macbook Pro (macOS Mojave 10.14.3, Intel i7 2.8Ghz with 16GB RAM), below is the 'average' result:
-1. Total prime numbers under 1.000.000 (one million) is 78,498 prime numbers, requires around 10 seconds.
+1. Total prime numbers under 1.000.000 (one million) is 78,498 prime numbers, requires around 80 millisecond (less than 1 second)
-2. Total prime numbers under 2.000.000 (two millions) is 148,933 prime numbers, requires around 35 seconds
+2. Total prime numbers under 2.000.000 (two millions) is 148,933 prime numbers, requires around 170 millisecond
-3. Total prime numbers under 10.000.000 (ten millions) is 664,579 prime numbers, I have only done 2 trials:
+3. Total prime numbers under 10.000.000 (ten millions) is 664,579 prime numbers, requires around 1,2 second
-- 1st trial in Firefox (v65.0.1) took 4,748,212 millisecond or 1 hour and 19 minutes.
-- 2nd trial in Chrome (v73.0.3683.75) took 4,733,679 millisecond or 1 hour 18 minutes.
+4. Total prime numbers under 100.000.000 (one hundred millions) is 5,761,455 prime numbers,
+* In Firefox (v65.0.1), average time is 27 seconds
+* In Chrome (v73.0.3683.75), average time is 25 seconds
+* In Brave (v0.61.52, Chromium build: 73.0.3683.86), average time is 25 seconds

+### WARNING: do not use very large number, it will take a very long time and may crash your browser.

 Theoretically this Javascript logic can generate prime number list up to 9.007.199.254.740.991 (Number.MAX_SAFE_INTEGER, Javascript maximum value for a safe number), but I never try it because I do not want to waste time to see how long it will be completed also I think we could not store/display them all inside browser because there maybe not be enough memory for browser to allocate/store and to display all prime numbers below 9.007.199.254.740.991, anyone is welcome to try it and share the required time to generate them.

-Thanks in advance for anyone who contribute to optimize the code.
+### Thanks in advance for anyone who contribute to optimize the code.